Multiple Sclerosis May Qualify You for SSD Benefits

 As your lawyers, we will work with medical professionals relevant to your case and ensure that your application includes the necessary information.
 We have the experience to know what the Social Security Administration wants to see for MS claims.

-If You Are Planning To File, Contact Us
+If You Are Planning to File, Contact Us

 Living with MS can be difficult.
 If you are unable to earn enough income due to your symptoms, consult our skilled attorneys about filing a Social Security Disability claim.
-For a free consultation, please call 614-254-5503 or contact us online.